Living Architecture Documentation: Keep Your Docs Always Current - Archyl Blog

 • Communication patterns that differ from what's documented

 The AI doesn't modify your documentation automatically -- it suggests changes that a human reviews and approves.
-This maintains the human-in-the-loop principle while dramatically reducing the effort required to find documentation gaps.
+You still make every call about what the model says; what you stop doing is the search for what changed.

 Strategy 3: Conformance Rules and Drift Detection